JunfengGaolab/JunfengGao.github.io/_pages/about.md

 Opportunity

-We welcome highly motivated students to join our lab!
-Please check the  <a href="https://agriforwards-cdt.blogs.lincoln.ac.uk/" target="_blank" rel="noopener noreferrer"> EPSRC Agrifowards CDT programme </a>(Lincoln, Cambridge and East Anglia) and contact me for the fully funded PhD opportunity.
+* We welcome highly motivated students to join our lab!
+Please check the  <a href="https://agriforwards-cdt.blogs.lincoln.ac.uk/" target="_blank" rel="noopener noreferrer"> EPSRC AgriFoRwArdS CDT programme </a>(Lincoln, Cambridge and East Anglia) and contact me for the fully funded PhD opportunity.

 Joint PhD students and visiting scholars are also welcomed!